omgpiu/effector-article/src/LessonTwo/README.md

 1) create variable $film
 2) use [Combine](https://effector.dev/docs/api/effector/combine)
-3) pass stores for combine $filmRawData and $posterRawData
+3) pass stores for combine $filmRawData and $posterRawData in array as first argument
-4) pass func as third argument
+4) pass func as second argument
 5) arguments in this func are my stores which I passed before.
 6) [Combine](https://effector.dev/docs/api/effector/combine) is a sync func, and I must check do I have data in my stores, if not ,return null and my $film will be store with data === null